 In 1933, Hunsaker became Mechanical Engineering head.
 He updated the undergraduate aeronautical curriculum, emphasizing fluid dynamics, thermodynamics, and electrical engineering, and making room for more electives.
 Otto C. Koppen's graduate class in airplane design reflected contemporary thinking that saw the airplane as part of a larger technological system.

 Hunsaker led MIT's effort to acquire a state-of-the-art wind tunnel.
-Dedicated in 1938 with Orville Wright in attendance, the Wright Brothers Memorial Wind tunnel was the first of MIT's large-scale facilities for advanced aerodynamic research, and became a national center for aeronautics research and testing during World War II.
+Dedicated in 1938, the Wright Brothers Memorial Wind tunnel was the first of MIT's large-scale facilities for advanced aerodynamic research, and became a national center for aeronautics research and testing during World War II.
 Today, AeroAstro maintains three wind tunnels: the large Wright Brothers tunnel, used for student instruction, vehicular, architectural, and sports equipment research; a smaller low-speed tunnel; and a tunnel capable of generating supersonic wind speeds.

 In 1939, Aeronautics became a distinct department.
 Hunsaker remarked, "The total effect of our graduates on the airplane industry cannot be estimated.
 But it is of interest to note that MIT graduates include the chief engineers or engineering directors of Curtiss Wright, Glenn L. Martin, Pratt & Whitney, Vought, Hamilton Standard, Lockheed, Stearman, and Douglas, as well as the engineer officers of the Naval Aircraft Factory and of Wright Field."
 The early try-and-fly days of aviation were over.
 The era of the engineered aircraft had fully emerged.